jhmcstanton/jhmcstanton.github.io/posts/brews/2019-06-08-transatlantic-pale-ale.markdown

 </div>

 Yeast activity was slow to start, with the first noticeable activity beginning 26 - 30 hours after pitching the yeast.
+Fermentation was definitely complete after 9 days.

+The gravity came out a little lower than expected, but within style.

+## Carbonation

+This is being carbonated in the keg at 64&deg;F at 22 PSI.
+This was supplemented with the rolling method - carbing at 35 PSI for 3-5 minutes while rolling the keg vigorously.